vsmind/workshop-git/_docs/02_commit/README.md

 ![img.png](images/commit_02.png)

+> File marked as ready to be committed

-- Save changes in repository with `git commit` command:
+- Save changes in local git repository with `git commit` command:

 ```shell
 git commit